 I wish you a wonderful and exciting year!

-The Environmental Studies Program offers students two interdisciplinary options.
-The Baccalaurate degree with broad training in the physical and life sciences, social sciences, policy and law, and the arts and humanities and a Minor in Sustainability.
+The Environmental Studies Program offers students two interdisciplinary options: 1) a Baccalaurate degree with broad training in the physical and life sciences, social sciences, policy and law, and the arts and humanities; and 2) a Minor in Sustainability.